-Nearly all forests in Europe are the outcome of the work of many generations.
-Each generation has left its traces, which can still be seen in the forest today.
-Often from even before sites became forested.
-Since forests are relatively undisturbed compared to the surrounding landscape, forests are a rich source of cultural heritage.
+Since forests are relatively undisturbed compared to surrounding landscapes, they are a rich source of cultural heritage.
+Nearly all forests in Europe result from the work of many generations.
+Each has left its traces, which can still be seen in the forest today, often dating from before sites became forested.

 Unintentional damage to cultural heritage

 However, across Europe valuable forest sites and historical artefacts are being damaged in routine forest management activities.
-This usually happens unintentionally due to a lack of attention, awareness or experience.
+This usually occurs unintentionally due to a lack of attention, awareness or experience.

 Probos supports cultural heritage

-From our broad experience in The Netherlands, we can also help other countries who want to focus on the cultural heritage in their forests.
-We can support you with the inventory of heritage in the field and raising awareness by:
+Based on our broad experience in the Netherlands, we can also help other countries which want to protect the cultural heritage of their forests.
+We offer support in compiling inventories of heritage in the field and in awareness raising through: